 If you're too tired, you're not going to exercise.
 And if you're not exercising, you're not burning all of those unnecessary calories.

-Now that you know the answer to, “does lack of sleep cause weight gain,” you know the importance of getting enough sleep to help you maintain your figure.
+Now you know the importance of getting enough sleep to help you progress in your fitness goals!

 Good Nighttime Habits to Prevent a Lack of Sleep